-Important safety information you should know, plus a look at the safety related labels on your PWC.
+- PWC Safety1 Important safety information you should know, plus a look at the safety related labels on your PWC. - Instruments & Controls11 The location and function of indicators and controls on your PWC and operating instructions for various controls and features.